 As you begin to assess the casualty, you should try to gather as much information as you can about the situation by taking a history.
 This can be obtained from the casualty themselves, cares or relatives, witnesses or any combination of these.
-Elements of the history may alert you to possible causes of injury or illness that the casualty may be suffering from.
+Elements of the history or evidence at the scene may alert you to possible causes of injury or illness.